History of Indianapolis in Timeline

 Starting in 1950, the post–World War II economic expansion and subsequent suburbanization greatly influenced the city's development patterns.

-1956: Ford Motor Company Operations
+1956: Ford Motor Company operations

-Ford Motor Company operated in Indianapolis from 1914–1942 and again from 1956–2008.
+Ford Motor Company operated in Indianapolis from 1914–1942, 1956–2008.

-1963: John J. Barton elected mayor
+1963: John J. Barton's election

 In 1963, John J. Barton was elected mayor.

-1965: Indianapolis Times ceased publication
+1965: Indianapolis Times Ceases Publication

 In 1965, the Indianapolis Times ceased publication.